 The discovery of the Dobbelaere cartoons in Leuven has provided valuable insights into the lineage of Singapore’s historic stained glass windows and sheds new light on their provenance.

 - Buckley, C.B.
 (1902).
 An anecdotal history of old times in Singapore: (With portraits and illustrations) from the foundation of the settlement under the Honourable the East India Company, on February 6th, 1819, to the transfer of the Colonial Office as part of the colonial possessions of the Crown on April 1st, 1867 (Vol. I, pp. 82–83).
 Singapore: Fraser & Neave Limited.
-Call no.: RRARE 959.57 BUC; Microfilm no.: NL 269
+Retrieved from BookSG.

 - National Library Board.
-(2010) Former St Joseph’s Institution (Singapore Art Museum) written by Tan, Bonny.
-Retrieved from Singapore Infopedia.
+(2000) Former St Joseph’s Institution (Singapore Art Museum) written by Tan, Bonny.
+Retrieved from Singapore Infopedia wesbite.

 - Vitrail Center. (n.d.).
 Présentation de l’atelier de Lyon et de son savoire faire.
 Retrieved from Vitrail Center website; l’Institut Supérieur des Métiers.
 (2009–2016).
 Vitrail Saint-Georges.
 Retrieved from Enterprise du Patrimoine Vivant website.